Ed-Chris/Linear-Regression-on-Income-Vs-CPI-/README.md

 - We treated the population data provided by Statistics Canada as sample data.
 - The analysis focused on two variables: CPI and Average Income.
 - We obtained a p-value of 2.2e^-16 for multiple tests, which is due to R's limit at that p-value, consistently supporting the alternative hypothesis.

+## Acknowledgments
+This project was inspired by various statistical and data science resources.
+Special thanks to the open-source community for providing the tools and libraries used in this project.
+We also acknowledge Statistics Canada for providing the datasets used in this analysis.

+## References
+- Lord, Craig.
+(2023, January 6).
+Canadian workers’ wages are on the rise.
+Can they keep pace with inflation?
+Retrieved September 27, 2023, from Global News
+- Statistics Canada. (n.d.).
+Consumer Price Index, annual average, not seasonally adjusted.
+Retrieved September 17, 2023, from Statistics Canada
+- Statistics Canada. (n.d.).
+Consumer price index portal.
+Retrieved September 17, 2023, from Statistics Canada
+- Statistics Canada. (n.d.).
+Income of individuals by age group, sex and income source.
+Retrieved September 17, 2023, from Statistics Canada